Catholic Bedtime Prayer For Adults

 After saying these verses a few times, ask God to watch over your loved ones while you sleep and to guide them towards salvation.
 Finally, thank God for all the blessings he has given you during the day and ask him to continue to help you throughout the night.

-READ: Catholic Prayer For Alcoholics
+READ: Prayer For Nurses Catholic

 Conclusion